US Marine Corps Weight Standards

 When measuring height, the Marine stands with his or her back against a wall, head facing forward and heels flat on the floor.

 Shoulders are back and arms hang relaxed at the sides.
-Height is measured to the nearest inch.
-For example, if the Marine's height is measured as 5 feet and 8¾ inches, then the height is rounded to 5 feet 9 inches.
+Height rounded to the nearest full inch.

 Weight is measured on a calibrated scale, either digital or a balance beam scale.
 Marines are measured in their PT uniforms with no shoes (one pound is taken off the measured weight to account for the PT uniform only).
 Weight is rounded to the nearest full pound.